Delapouite/kakoune-buffers/README.md

 To delete all buffers except the current one, use `buffer-only` or the more destructive `buffer-only!` version.
 You can also delete all buffers except the ones in the same dir as the current buffer with `buffer-only-directory`.

-All this commands are grouped in a dedicated *menu* that can be triggered with `mode-buffers`.
+All these commands are grouped in a dedicated `buffers` user-mode.

-This *menu* has a behavior similar to the one dealing with the view (`v` key), it can be opened in *lock* mode.
-When locked, it means that you can press `n` many times to successively see your buffers.
+While opened in `lock` mode, it means that you can press `p` or `n` many times to cycle through your buffers.
 Press `<esc>` to leave this mode.

 ```